 Tennessee State University is the largest respiratory therapy school in Nashville, based on student population.
 In 2010, Tennessee State University graduated approximately 21 students from its respiratory therapy program.

 A total of 21 students graduated with credentials in respiratory therapy from respiratory therapy schools in Nashville in 2010.
 Tuition in 2009 at Nashville's respiratory therapy schools was $18,204 per year for instate students and $30,132 per year for out of state students.

-In addition to tuition costs, you should plan on spending an average of $1,168 for books and supplies each year, while enrolled in a respiratory therapy program in Boise.
-And if you live on campus at one of the Boise-based respiratory therapy schools, you will have an added expense of $5,270 per year, on average, for room and board.
-Students who live at home can cut this cost down to approximately $8,870.
+In addition to tuition costs, you should plan on spending an average of $1,700 for books and supplies each year, while enrolled in a respiratory therapy program in Nashville.
+And if you live on campus at one of the Nashville-based respiratory therapy schools, you will have an added expense of $5,610 per year, on average, for room and board.
+Students who live at home can cut this cost down to approximately $7,914.

-Many respiratory therapy graduates choose to work as respiratory therapists after graduation.
-If you choose to follow that path and remain in Boise, your job prospects are good.
-By the year 2018, the number of respiratory therapists is expected to increase by 24% in Boise.
-This projected change is faster than the projected nationwide trend for respiratory therapists.
+After graduating with your credentials in respiratory therapy, if you decide to work as a respiratory therapist in Nashville, your job prospects are average.
+In 2010, 1 out of every 3 respiratory therapists in Tennessee were working in the greater Nashville area.
+By the year 2018, the number of respiratory therapists is expected to increase by 9% in Nashville.
+This anticipated change is slower than the projected nationwide trend for respiratory therapists.

 As a respiratory therapist in Nashville, you can expect to make an average salary of $50,890 per year.
 This is higher than the average salary for respiratory therapists in the state.